SynteLang/SynteLang/README.md

 **YouTube:**
 > [Syntə Lang Channel](https://www.youtube.com/channel/UCRj9_B6P9T0bQSwCL3yOkyw)

-This work and associated code is not currently licensed
+This work and associated code is licensed for non-commercial use, see associated `licence.md` file © 2022
-© 2022

 For now this document also serves as an (incomplete) specification of the syntə language and may be viewed as a paper on the topic.